content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/1-java-basics/6-java-flow-control-statements.md

 2. For-each or Enhanced for Loop

-3. Labeled for Loop
+3. Labelled for Loop

 ## 1) Simple for Loop

--   A simple for loop is the same as [C](https://www.javatpoint.com/c-programming-language-tutorial)/C++.
+-   A simple for loop is the same as in C/C++.

 -   We can initialize the variable, check condition and increment/decrement value.